hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

         SPPs plot the squared mean ($\mu^2$) and variance ($\sigma^2$) of the pre-activations after each skip connection ($x$-axis), as well as the variance of the residuals before the skip connection ($\sigma_f^2$, $y$-axis on the right).
         The left plot illustrates the difference between ResNets with and without BN layers.
         The plot on the right shows the same SPP for a ResNet with BN without the logarithmic scaling.
-        Note that ResNet-50 has four layers with 3, 4, 6 and 3 residual branches, respectively.
+        Note that ResNet-50 has four sub-nets with 3, 4, 6 and 3 skip connections, respectively.
     </figcaption>
 </figure>

 The goal of Normaliser-Free ResNets (NF-ResNets) is to get rid of the BN layers in ResNets while preserving the characteristics visualised in the SPPs ([Brock et al., 2021a](#brock21characterizing)).
-To get rid of the exponential increase in variance in unnormalised ResNets, it suffices to set $\alpha = 1 / \sqrt{\operatorname{Var}[\boldsymbol{x}]}$ in our modified formulation of ResNets.
+To get rid of the exponential variance increase in unnormalised ResNets, it suffices to set $\alpha = 1 / \sqrt{\operatorname{Var}[\boldsymbol{x}]}$ in our modified formulation of ResNets.
-This effectively implements the scaling that is normally a part of BN.
+Here, $\operatorname{Var}[\boldsymbol{x}]$ is the variance over all samples in the dataset, such that the $\alpha$ scaling effectively mirrors the division by $\boldsymbol{\sigma}_\mathcal{B}$ in BN (assuming a large enough batch size).
 Unlike BN, however, the scaling in NF-ResNets is computed analytically for every skip connection.
 This is possible if the inputs to the network are properly normalised (i.e., have unit variance) and the residual branch, $f$, is properly initialised (i.e., preserves variance).
-Although this scheme should allow reducing the variance after every skip connection, it is only used after every layer, which typically consists of multiple skip connections.
-For all the other skip connections, the $\alpha$ rescaling is only applied on the residual branch and not on the skip connection, such that $\boldsymbol{y} = x + \beta f(\alpha x).$
-This is necessary to imitate the variance drops in the reference SPP, which are due to the pre-activation blocks between layers in the ResNets (see figure&nbsp;[4](#fig_spp)).
 The $\beta$ parameter, on the other hand, is simply used as a hyper-parameter to directly control the variance increase after every skip connection.

+Although this scheme should allow reducing the variance after every skip connection, it is only used after every sub-net, which typically consists of multiple skip connections.
+For all the other skip connections, the $\alpha$ rescaling is only applied on the residual branch and **not on the skip connection**, such that $\boldsymbol{y} = x + \beta f(\alpha x).$
+This effectively models the variance drops from the reference SPP, which are due to the pre-activation blocks between layers in the ResNets (see Figure&nbsp;[4](#fig_spp)).
+Rather than aiming for constant variance throughout the network, the goal of NF-ResNets is really to mimic the signal propagation of a ResNet with BN.

 <figure id="fig_nfresnet">
     <img src="{{ site.url }}/public/images/2021-12-01-unnormalized-resnets/spp_nfresnet.svg" alt="Image with two plots.
 The left plot shows two SPPs: one for a ResNet with Batch Normalisation (gray lines) and one for a Normaliser-Free ResNet (blue lines).
 The curves representting variance for both models are very close to each other, but the curve for the mean is quite different.
 The right plot is similar, but now the blue mean and residual variance curves are zero and one everywhere, respectively." width="100%">